-The attention to art as potentially ‘transforming’ a commons grew with the 1990s relational art practices of socially engaged art (dialogical, community-based, participatory, or collaborative art) typically addressing pressing social issues while mobilizing, giving voice to, and establishing temporary communities around the art as experience (Bourriaud 1998, Bishop 2006, Larsen 2006, Bolt 2011).
+The attention to art as potentially ‘transforming a commons’ grew with the 1990s relational art practices of socially engaged art (dialogical, community-based, participatory, or collaborative art) typically addressing pressing social issues by mobilizing, giving voice to, and establishing temporary communities around the art as experience (Bourriaud 1998, Bishop 2006, Larsen 2006, Bolt 2011).
 The trajectory of the social-oriented discourse in art reflects a tendency to think of art’s forums in terms of social clusters underpinned by an understanding of ‘intersubjectivity’ as a matter of relations between subjects and their context.
 This understanding, however, reflects a world before we became digitally networked – with each other, but also with object-milieu relations in which we are culturally inscribed and that we collectively co-produce.

-This project approaches the quality of transformation in art in relation to the commons differently because it understands the mechanisms of the commons today differently.
-The project examines art’s potential role in our intratemporal conditions of becoming and cultural evolution.
-A more conventional phenomenological approach (Husserl) to art would focus on themes, concepts, or idealities of what audiences are intended to experience, but such an approach neglects the very premises of existence of ‘time-based’ art today, which exists through intratemporal commons by means of (technological) temporal infrastructures – both hardwired, softwired, and imaginary.
+This project approaches the quality of transformation in art in relation to the commons differently because it understands the mechanisms of the commons today to be different.
+I explore a different understanding of how the ‘we’ is constituted.

-Leaning on a Heideggerian understanding of subjectivity (and intersubjectivity) through time and as always historical and cultural, the project embraces a different understanding of how the ‘we’ is constituted.
 While before digital networking the ‘we’ could mostly form through geographical or context-specific groups, clubs and local communities, today infrastructures of social commons evolve through hybrid relations of time.
 Configurations of the ‘we’ are changing because temporal conditions of what and how we experience are changing.
 How we navigate and behave collectively (or, connectively) is entangled with temporal behaviors of ‘objects’ that are generated through connected systems for data processing.
 What we might understand as intersubjectivity is shadowed by interobjectivity – the inter-operation of censors, interfaces, algorithms, databases, and networks (Hui 2016, Hansen 2015).
 In our technologically developed milieus today, subject-context and object-milieu relations are thus contingent and co-evolve through intratemporal existence.
+The project examines art’s role in intratemporal conditions of experience, becoming, and cultural evolution.
+A more conventional phenomenological approach to art would focus on themes, concepts, or idealities of what audiences are intended to experience, but such an approach neglects the very premises of existence of ‘time-based’ art today, which exists through intratemporal commons by means of (technological) temporal infrastructures – both hardwired, softwired, and imaginary.

 With a focus on art’s transformative qualities through intratemporal relations, the project problematizes art’s forums as simultaneously milieus of invention (Stiegler 1994).
 I question a fast-growing discourse in art and technology where the art is treated, funded, and appropriated as a catalyst for change.
 For example, when artists are invited into residencies, technology and science labs of corporate technology companies, or when art is granted support by European or other funding schemes to act as a catalyst for industrial innovation and urban development (or even human rights).
 In Denmark, government initiatives generously support innovation funding especially to cultivate VR as an artistic medium based on cultural-economic imperatives (Jochum 2019).
-These initiatives reveal how art is implicated with our adaptation to changing configurations and ideas of reality with technological innovation (Ag forthcoming 2020).
+These initiatives reveal how art is implicated with our adaptation to changing configurations and ideas of reality with technological innovation.
 Hence art’s temporal existence today is not uncomplicated.
 Art participates in transforming our experiences of shared realities, commons, interests, and urgencies by co-producing structures and tools through which we exist and evolve intratemporally.

 In challenging art’s intratemporal qualities of transformation, with this research project I ask: What temporal mechanisms connect art with changing forms of communality?
 What characterizes intratemporal experiences of the ‘now’?
 How might art’s participation in the sense of ‘now’ affect shared, cultural connections to the past, and projections of the future?
-And, with what technogenetic effects, in perspective of how we co-evolve with technology?
+And, with what technogenetic effects, in terms of how we co-evolve with technology?

 Image: Lundahl & Seitl, Unknown Cloud On Its Way To… (2016)